 Continuing extreme drought conditions prompted Zone 7's Board of Directors to set forth water demand reduction measures needed to achieve an overall 25% cutback in treated and untreated water deliveries for 2014.
-The conditions are continuing in 2015.
+The drought conditions are continuing in 2015.

 Zone 7's 2014 Annual Review of Sustainable Water Supply was presented to the board of April 16, 2014.
 Among other things, it clarified the need for water retailers serving Pleasanton, Livermore, Dublin and Dougherty Valley to achieve conservation consistent with "Stage 2 Actions" under Zone 7's Urban Water Management Plan.
 To view a new brochure that outlines many of the conservation actions from the plan, click here.

 Because the majority of water used for non-public health and safety is used outdoors, attaining a 25% reduction over the course of the entire year will require a much larger cutback in outdoor water use this summer.